mszlapa/jscion/README.md

 JavaScript **Class Instance** and plain Object Notation - adds TypeScript/ES6 class support to JSON.

  **JSCION** allows deserialization of fully functional class instances from JSON.
-Parsing results are not limited to plain objects, but can also include instances of the classes.
+Unlike plain JSON parsing results are not limited to plain objects,  but may also include instances of the classes.

  **How is it different from plain JSON?**